 Nearest Town: Bar Harbor, Maine

-We have visited many national parks around the U.S. and still believe that Acadia National Park is the best for families.
+We have visited many best national parks with kids around the U.S. and still believe that Acadia National Park is the best for families.
 Acadia National Park is located in the northeastern corner of Maine and is considered one of the most beautiful natural areas in the United States.
 Kids can enjoy gentle hikes around lakes, marine life viewing at tidepools, rock scrambling around the pink granite formations and a scenic carriage ride through the miles of old carriage roads in Acadia.
 What is unique about Acadia National Park is the forest landscape combined with the towering granite cliffs right next to the Atlantic Ocean.
 There are several family-friendly hikes suitable for toddlers, elementary aged children, and even the more adventurous teenagers.
 I would recommend doing some advance research before you arrive in Acadia to check trail difficulty and decide which is best for your family.
 Arriving early to the popular trails is always important as parking lots tend to fill up by mid-morning.
 Another factor that kids usually enjoy is the fog.
 Due to its remote location on the coast, Acadia has many days that are foggy, which adds a different element to the hike or drive.
-Overall, Acadia is my pick for the best national park for families due to its gorgeous scenery, wooded hiking trails, and rocky oceanfront views.
+Overall, Acadia is my pick for one the best national parks for families due to its gorgeous scenery, wooded hiking trails, and rocky oceanfront views.
+This is really one of the best national park with toddlers, teenagers or just for the young at heart!

 Arches National Park with kids by Oregon Girl Around the World